-Omar Robles, PhD, MBA — Managing Partner
+Omar Robles, PhD, MBA — Senior Managing Director

 Expert Witness Economist